I have found that when you take advantage of some features, Photo Mechanic Plus makes the images more valuable.

 This is the default that comes with Photo Mechanic.
 I have written my own for different clients.

 This lets you quickly add keywords to a photo.

-When you have done this just once the keywords will be under the Structured Keywords so you don’t have to recreate it if you want to use the same one or another one you created.
-It keeps those as another short cut.
+When you have done this just once, the keywords will be under the Structured Keywords, so you don’t have to recreate it if you want to use the same or another one you created.
+It keeps those as another shortcut.

-My last tip is that you can apply any of the these to multiple images at once.
+My last tip is that you can simultaneously apply any of these to multiple images.

 Select all the images or selects and then CMD+I to bring up the IPTC.
 You change anything in this and then tell it to apply to your selection.

-You can do the same thing by selecting images and CMD+M to rename all the images you have selected.
+You can do the same thing by selecting images and CMD+M to rename all the photos you have chosen.

-On average going one image at a time it can take about 5 minutes an image to write a caption telling us the Who, What, Where, When & How, as well as adding Keywords.
-But by using code replacement, structured keywords and applying those to multiples when you can–will save you incredible amount of time.
+On average, going one image at a time can take about 5 minutes to write a caption telling us the Who, What, Where, When & How, as well as adding Keywords.
+But using code replacement, structured keywords, and applying those to multiples when you can–will save you an incredible time.

 The last tip.
 Do this enough, and your speed will increase over time.